Tips and tricks Best practice guides, FAQ & more

 Add a field to be used in the text.

 Once a browser window is found and focus is set, this property contains a handle to the window.
 This can be used in cases where multiple browser windows are opened during a case run, to direct other building blocks to use a specific window.
+Multiple browser windows are not supported by Selenium Grid or external cloud providers such as Sauce Labs and BrowserStack.

 This green output connector triggers if the browser window is not found before the timeout (see below).
 This is typically used to branch execution flow or to explicitly fail a case by linking it to a Fail block.